yegor256/blog/_drafts/_raii.md

 To summarize, RAII is a perfect design <del>pattern</del> approach when you deal with resources that may [leak](https://en.wikipedia.org/wiki/Resource_leak).
-Even though Java doesn't have it out of the box, we can implement it via [try/finally](https://docs.oracle.com/javase/tutorial/essential/exceptions/finally.html) and [`Closeable`](https://docs.oracle.com/javase/7/docs/api/java/io/Closeable.html).
+Even though Java doesn't have it out of the box we can implement it via [try/finally](https://docs.oracle.com/javase/tutorial/essential/exceptions/finally.html) and [`Closeable`](https://docs.oracle.com/javase/7/docs/api/java/io/Closeable.html).